DSC-SPIDAL/harp/website/content/docs/harpdaal/Example.md

 ```
 It first uses the function *getVFiles* to read in HDFS files, then it runs the *runSGD* to finish the iterative training process.
 Besides the *vFiles*, *runSGD* will also
-take in the configurations of all the parameters needed by the training and testing process.
+take in the configurations of all the parameters required by the training and testing process.
 The following list includes some of the important parameters.

 * r: the feature dimension of model data
 * lambda: the lambda parameter in the formula of updating model W and H